 The need to tackle the climate crisis has grown increasingly urgent with an Intergovernmental Panel on Climate Change (IPCC) report, published in February 2022, stating that climate change is intensifying and the world is far behind on the goal to keep temperature increases below 1.5 degrees Celsius — a global commitment agreed in Paris in 2015.
 Another IPCC report, published in April 2022, highlighted that it is still possible to keep warming below 1.5C — but we need urgent and widespread climate action now.

-Here’s everything you need to know about this September's climate strike.
+Here’s everything you need to know about the next global climate strike.

 When Is It Happening?

 Where Can I Find a Protest Near Me?

 The event is taking place in cities around the world.
 Check the Fridays For Future map to find registered protests near you.

 If there aren’t any close enough, you can start your own, and register it.
 As Greta once said: “You’re never too small to make a difference.”
-If you're thinking of setting up your own protest, Fridays For Future has some very helpful resources (including where to strike, whether you need permission, how to stay safe, and more) to check out here.
+If you're thinking of setting up your own protest, Fridays For Future has some very helpful resources (including where to strike, whether you need permission, how to stay safe, and more) to check out.

 Can I Skip School?